Schneegans/Fly-Pie/docs/first-steps.md

 This second approach can be used in combination with other tools.
 Interesting companions are:

-* [CustomCorner](https://extensions.gnome.org/extension/1037/customcorner/): Open menus by moving your mouse to one corner of your screen!
+* [Custom Hot Corners - Extended](https://extensions.gnome.org/extension/4167/custom-hot-corners-extended/): Open menus by moving your mouse to one corner of your screen!
+* [Input Remapper](https://github.com/sezanzeb/input-remapper/): Bind menus to your additional mouse buttons!
+* [xbindkeys](http://www.nongnu.org/xbindkeys/xbindkeys.html): X11-only alternative to Input Remapper.
 * [Easystroke](https://github.com/thjaeger/easystroke/wiki): X11 only, use mouse gestures to open menus!
-* [xbindkeys](http://www.nongnu.org/xbindkeys/xbindkeys.html): X11 only, bind menus to your additional mouse buttons!

 <p align="center"><img src ="pics/hr.svg" /></p>